 Misuse of public assets; penalty.
 Provides that any officer, agent, or employee of the Commonwealth or of any political subdivision who, without lawful authorization, uses or permits the use of public assets for private or personal purposes unrelated to the duties and office of the accused or any other legitimate government interest when the value of such use exceeds \$1,000 in any 12-month period is guilty of a Class 4 felony.
 Currently, only full-time officers, agents, or employees can be guilty of the crime.
-02/12/14 House: Left in Courts of Justice Notes: City position: support HB 273 Virginia Residential Landlord and Tenant Act; changes applicability, security deposits.
-Patrons: Loupassi and Miller Summary as passed House: Virginia Residential Landlord and Tenant Act; applicability; security deposits.
+01/17/14 House: Referred to Committee for Courts of Justice 01/24/14 House: Assigned Courts sub: Criminal Law 01/31/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 273 Virginia Residential Landlord and Tenant Act; changes applicability, security deposits.
+Patrons: Loupassi and Miller Summary as introduced:

+Virginia Residential Landlord and Tenant Act; applicability; security deposits.
 Changes the applicability of the Virginia Residential Landlord Tenant Act from the ownership of no more than 10 single-family residences to ownership of no more than two single-family residences and makes the application uniform across the state.
-The bill also authorizes a landlord to expedite the disposition of security deposits under certain circumstances and sets the interest rate (0.00%) on security deposits for 2014.
+The bill also authorizes a landlord to expedite the disposition of security deposits under certain circumstances.
 The bill repeals the requirement for a landlord to accrue interest on security deposits, effective January 1, 2015.
-02/20/14 Senate: Passed Senate with amendment (40-Y 0-N) 02/21/14 House: Placed on Calendar Notes: City position: support with amendments HB 281 Northern Virginia Transportation Authority; contracts.
+01/29/14 House: Read third time and passed House BLOCK VOTE (99-Y 0-N) 01/30/14 Senate: Referred to Committee on General Laws and Technology Notes: City position: support with amendments HB 281 Northern Virginia Transportation Authority; contracts.
 Patrons: Albo and LeMunyon Summary as introduced:

 Northern Virginia Transportation Authority contracts.
-Prohibits the Authority from providing funds in support of a transportation-related project being undertaken with the District of Columbia or another state unless the Authority has first entered into a contract that provides for all costs of the project to be borne equally among the Authority and the District of Columbia or other state.
-02/12/14 House: Withdrawn by patron Notes: City position: work on amendments with patron so that the bill has no detrimental impact on NVTA and WMATA; this was done, and patron withdrew the bill.
-HB 283 Alcoholic beverage control; suspension of license for local tax delinquency.
+Prohibits NVTA from providing funds in support of a transportation-related project being undertaken with the District of Columbia or another state unless NVTA has entered into a contract that provides for all costs of the project to be borne equally among the Authority and the District of Columbia or other state.
+12/31/13 House: Referred to Committee on Transportation 01/24/14 House: Assigned Transportation sub: Subcommittee #4 01/30/14 House: Subcommittee recommends laying on the table Notes: City position: work on amendments with patron so that the bill has no detrimental impact on NVTA and WMATA.
+(Note: patron withdrew the bill) HB 283 Alcoholic beverage control; suspension of license for local tax delinquency.
 Patron: Albo Summary as introduced:

 Alcoholic beverage control; suspension of license for local tax delinquency.
 Authorizes the ABC Board to suspend or revoke the license of a licensee who is delinquent for a period of 90 days or more in the payment of any taxes, or any penalties or interest related thereto, lawfully imposed by the locality where the licensed business is located, as certified by the treasurer, commissioner of the revenue, or finance director of such locality, unless (i) the outstanding amount is de minimis; (ii) the licensee has pending a bona fide application or appeal with respect to such taxes, penalties, or interest; or (iii) the licensee has entered into a payment plan approved by the same locality to settle the outstanding liability.
-02/18/14 Senate: Passed Senate with amendment (40-Y 0-N) 02/21/14 House: Senate amendment agreed to by House (98-Y 0-N) Notes: City position: support HB 293 Temporary detention; determining facility for individual.
-Patrons: Bell, Robert B., Comstock, Edmunds, Farrell, Garrett, Jones, LaRock, Leftwich, Loupassi, Minchew, Orrock, Rust, Wright and Yancey Summary as passed House:
+01/22/14 House: Read third time and passed House BLOCK VOTE (97-Y 0-N) 01/23/14 Senate: Referred to Committee on Rehabilitation and Social Services Notes: City position: support HB 293 Temporary detention; determining facility for individual.
+Patrons: Bell, Robert B. and Leftwich Summary as introduced: